PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--wpaEncryptionMode` (string): The types of WPA encryption. ('WPA1 only', 'WPA1 and WPA2', 'WPA2 only', 'WPA3 Transition Mode' or 'WPA3 only')
 - `--dot11w` (object): The current setting for Protected Management Frames (802.11w).
 - `--dot11r` (object): The current setting for 802.11r
-- `--splashPage` (string): The type of splash page for the SSID ('None', 'Click-through splash page', 'Billing', 'Password-protected with Meraki RADIUS', 'Password-protected with custom RADIUS', 'Password-protected with Active Directory', 'Password-protected with LDAP', 'SMS authentication', 'Systems Manager Sentry', 'Facebook Wi-Fi', 'Google OAuth', 'Sponsored guest' or 'Cisco ISE').
+- `--splashPage` (string): The type of splash page for the SSID ('None', 'Click-through splash page', 'Billing', 'Password-protected with Meraki RADIUS', 'Password-protected with custom RADIUS', 'Password-protected with Active Directory', 'Password-protected with LDAP', 'SMS authentication', 'Systems Manager Sentry', 'Facebook Wi-Fi', 'Google OAuth', 'Sponsored guest', 'Cisco ISE' or 'Google Apps domain').
 This attribute is not supported for template children.
 - `--splashGuestSponsorDomains` (array): Array of valid sponsor email domains for sponsored guest splash type.
+- `--oauth` (object): The OAuth settings of this SSID.
+Only valid if splashPage is 'Google OAuth'.
+- `--localRadius` (object): The current setting for Local Authentication, a built-in RADIUS server on the access point.
+Only valid if authMode is '8021x-localradius'.
 - `--ldap` (object): The current setting for LDAP.
 Only valid if splashPage is 'Password-protected with LDAP'.
 - `--activeDirectory` (object): The current setting for Active Directory.
 Only valid if splashPage is 'Password-protected with Active Directory'
 - `--radiusServers` (array): The RADIUS 802.1X servers to be used for authentication.
 This param is only valid if the authMode is 'open-with-radius', '8021x-radius' or 'ipsk-with-radius'